Skip to main content

 Bair Hugger Photo Shoot Image 4 - TIF File

-3M Bair Hugger Temperature Monitoring System (control unit and sensor)
+3M Bair Hugger temperature monitoring system (control unit and sensor)

 Our temperature monitoring system includes a control unit and a disposable sensor that stays with the patient.
 Together, they provide continuous, noninvasive measuring and reporting of core body temperature.
 The low-touch sensor allows consistent core temperature monitoring that helps eliminate the variability associated with the use of multiple systems and techniques.